threefoldtech/home/wiki/contribution/development_process_v2.md

 > We use the milestones as a mechanism to manage the funnel

 - No milestone means need to be sorted
-- Milestone now means: bug/feature request is in a component version for the release we are working on
+- Milestone `now` means: bug/feature request is in a component version for the release we are working on.
+It needs to be assigned and put in a swimlane on the current active repo project.
-- Milestone next means: bug/feature request is planned for next component version
+- Milestone `next` means: bug/feature request is planned for next component version (< 1 month in the future).
+It needs to be put in a swimlane (mostly backlog) on the current active repo project.
-- Milestone later means: bug/feature request is not to be dealt with now, somewhere in future we will look back at it
+- Milestone `later` means: bug/feature request is not to be dealt with now, somewhere in future we will look back at it.
+No assignee, does not belong to a project.

 So issues with no milestones can only be in 1 condition: new and not sorted out yet where (repo) it belongs